 The axe from Langeid and its reproduction.
 Author: Vegard Vike, KHM Oslo.

 The main purpose of the leather or metal wrapping is to strengthen the shaft in its narrowest part, which is most prone to cracking.
 An important fact is that metal-wrapped axes are basically always mounted from the top and not from the bottom.
 When mounted from below, the length of the entire shaft must be narrowed to the size of the axe eye.
 The installation from above allows the manufacturer and the user that the shaft does not have to be thinned along its entire length – it is thinned only at the intended top and at this point it is reinforced with sheet metal.
 Undoubtedly, the wrapping also has a stabilizing role (Kotowicz 2018: 147).
 For both of these reasons, sheet metal wrappings are used primarily for large, top-mounted axes – up to 18 finds from our collection are Petersen type M axes (Petersen 1919: 46–47), popular from the second half of the 10th to the 13th centuries in the area from England to Russia, placed on 80-120 cm long shafts (e.g. Halpin 2017: 202; Mäntylä 2005: 110).
 The need to compensate for the thinned part of the shaft with sheet metal is best illustrated by the Bayeux Tapestry, which shows the axehead being cut off of the shaft and which suggest what pressures were exerted on these parts (Edge – Paddock 1991: 34).
 For the sake of better durability, the shafts of these axes was made by splitting from a trunk and not by using small trees, while the annual rings could point either in one direction or the other.
-Only the wood of deciduous trees was used for production; for better handling, the shafts has been smoothed.
+The wood of deciduous trees was used in the overwhelming majority for production, as we prove in the article Materials of medieval axe shafts.
+For better handling, the shafts have been smoothed.
 The shafts have – at least in the area of the eye – an ovoid cross-section.

 A sword cutting an axe off.
 Bayeux Tapestry, bayeuxmuseum.com.